fnhe/Ligand-receptor-interactions-/README.md

-This notebook attached showed how to calculate the cell-cell enrichment score based on ligand-receptor pairs
+This notebook shows how to calculate the cell-cell enrichment score based on ligand-receptor pairs